ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-recursive.markdown

 | All | Return **_all_ distinct paths** that are matched by query conditions |

 {NOTE:RecursiveMatchType values}
 It is possible there would be multiple paths in the query results.
-If only one path is retrieved, **RecursiveMatchType** value will cause the same query results for all values.
+If only one path is retrieved, ```RecursiveMatchType``` value will cause the same query results for all values.
 {NOTE/}

-## Examples

-{NOTE: Source data for example queries}
+{NOTE: Recursive query examples }

+#### Sample dataset
-For the following samples we will be using RavenDB Sample data set - the Northwind database.
+For the following examples we will be using RavenDB Sample data set - the Northwind database.
 You can read about it and how to set it up [here](../../../studio/database/tasks/create-sample-data).

+#### The examples
+In all of the example queries we will be using JavaScript projection in the ```select``` clause.
+As in regular graph queries, this is not required, because recursive queries are essentially a special type of a graph query.
+In general, recursive queries have the same syntax as regular graph queries, with the exception of ```recursive``` clause and it's scope.

+  * [Example I](../../../indexes/querying/graph/graph-recursive#example-i---basic-recursive-query) - in this example we show the most basic form of a recursive query.
+  * [Example II](../../../indexes/querying/graph/graph-recursive#example-ii---traversal-limits) - in this example we show how we can limit traversal of a recrusive query.
+  * [Example III](../../../indexes/querying/graph/graph-recursive#example-iii---specifying-recursive-match-type) - in this example we show how we can specify recursive match strategy type.
+  * [Example IV](../../../indexes/querying/graph/graph-recursive#example-iv---including-both-nodes-and-edges-in-recursion-pattern) - in this example we show how we can include both nodes and edges in the recursion pattern.
+  * [Example V](../../../indexes/querying/graph/graph-recursive#example-v---) - in this example we show how the usage of ```all``` matching strategy would return all possible paths.

 {NOTE/}

-### Example I
+{PANEL: Example I - Basic Recursive Query}

 The following query would fetch the management chain of each employees.
-Notice the use of **recursive** block over **ReportsTo** edge.
+Notice the use of ```recursive``` block over ```ReportsTo``` edge.
 This allows traversal down the reporting chain to fetch all the managers in the "command" chain.
-Also, note that **chainOfManagers** would return an ordered array of IDs - which are a path traversed by the recursive query between the initial vertex to the final vertex of the path.
+Also, note that ```chainOfManagers``` would return an ordered array of IDs - which are a path traversed by the recursive query between the initial node to the final node of the path.
 {CODE-BLOCK:sql}
 match (Employees as employee)-recursive as chainOfManagers { [ReportsTo as reportsTo] }->(Employees as manager) select